solosodium/Arduino-PCA9685/README.md

 ## Servo Profile Library

 This library establishes a servo turning angle to pulse width profile for a specific servo.
-Under the hood, it takes in 3 calibration pulse widths at 0, 90 and 180 servo turning angle, and uses a second order curve to fit the 3 calibration points.
+Under the hood, it takes in 3 reference pulse widths at 0, 90 and 180 servo turning angle, and uses a second order curve to fit the 3 calibration points.
 When a desired turning angle is provided, it finds the pulse width using the fitted curve.

 How to use this library:
 1. Put [servoprofile.h](sketch/servoprofile.h) and [servoprofile.cpp](sketch/servoprofile.cpp) in your sketch folder.